department-of-veterans-affairs/va.gov-team/teams/vsa/accessibility/learning-sessions/inclusive-design-best-practices.md

 ### Calendar of Learning Sessions
 * Nov 22 - Inclusive Design Best Practices
+* Dec 20 - Getting Started with Screen Readers and Keyboard Usage
-* Dec 20 - Cognitive Considerations
+* Jan ## - Cognitive Considerations
-* Jan ## - Web Performance Impact on UX & Accessibility
+* Feb ## - Web Performance Impact on UX & Accessibility

 Then, we’ll evaluate how these learning sessions are going, to ensure this is a useful format.